pauldzitse/starbucks-_reward_mobile_app_users/README.md

 1. Access, Clean and Analyse Data

-   To begin, access, clean and analyse the three datasets to get an understanding of their structure.
+   To begin, I access, clean and analyse the three datasets to get an understanding of their structures.
+Data ranges from 2013 to 2018.

 2. Data Visualisation